Alexandre-Leal/Binary-Compound-Data-Collector-RPA/README.md

 ## 1. Data Extractor

+To use this part of the script right read below how it works.

 ### 0. Presets

 After running this script you shoud specify the chemical elements combination list that will be combined with yours chemical element choice.
 After that in the Menu you will be asked to choice the chemical element that will be combinated with the list, but I will explain better in the next item, lets go!